--tty <ttyname> is the tty name for the port.
-This must be the complete path number the TruePort daemon will listen on for connection requests.
-For a client-initiated connection (TruePort host), the Device Server TCP port number (DS Port) the TruePort daemon will attempt to connect to.
+<ttyname> is the tty name for the port.
+This must be the complete path -tty <ttyname> number the TruePort daemon will listen on for connection requests.
+For a Client Initiated connection (TruePort host), the Device Server TCP port number (DS Port) that the TruePort daemon will attempt to connect to.
 We recommend that you use the range 10000+.

--port -port -port\number> For a server-initiated connection (terminal/device server), the TCP port modules on to a Lite Mode device node.
-This is required for the getty to properly display the login prompt.
+-port -port number> For a Serve Initiated connection (terminal/device server), the TCP port sending a keep-alive message.